 Such a bond market meltdown would be characterized by a sudden drop in the value of bonds, although the likelihood of this taking place doesn't make much sense.
 The media has continually discussed the possibility of bond prices being in a bubble.
 A meltdown is a sudden-letdown stage the follows the bubble.

 It helps to keep concepts straight, such as a bond market bubble.This occurs when people in the market drive bonds up over their value, as determined by a bond valuation.

 A bond market meltdown, on the other hand, is perhaps the outcome or the aftermath of a bubble that has burst, and you would see bond prices dropping dramatically over a short period of time.

 In reality, the bond market’s reaction to the prospect of Fed rate hikes is typically gradual.
 Bonds are likely to suffer modest price pressure over an extended period of time, not a sudden, dramatic meltdown of a crash.
 This should result in both higher volatility and an extended period of lower returns, but the odds of an outright crash are minimal.

 The closest thing to a bond market crash occurred in 1994 when the Fed mismanaged policy by raising rates too quickly, but even then the loss was only 2.9 percent—hardly a "crash."

-Bond Market Crashes Are Rare to Non-existent
+Bond Market Meltdowns Are Rare

-According to a database kept by Aswath Damodaran of NYU’s Stern School of Business, the 10-year U.S. Treasury note produced the following total returns from in each calendar year from 1977 through 1980:
+According to a database kept by Aswath Damodaran of NYU’s Stern School of Business, the 10-year U.S. Treasury note produced the following total returns in each calendar year during this time, from 1977 through 1980: